FranciscoJavierMartin/Data-visualization-mandatory/README.md

 # Mandatory Excercise

 This is the mandatory exercise of Data Visualization Module.
-If you want to see the result, click here.
+If you want to see the result, [click here](https://franciscojaviermartin.github.io/Visualizacion-datos-mandatory/).

 The files included are:

 - `data.js` : a file with the data products to visualizate.
 Each product must contain a name, a number of sales and a color to visualizate.

 - `styles.css` : a file with the styles to the page.
 I only add a class with the font-size, font-family and a padding for the legend.
+The background-color has been changed to a light gray for a better visualization.

 - `index.html` : is the html file that load every file.